-Horowitz says that manager and employees one on one meetings are very important.
+Horowitz says that managers’ and employees one on one meetings are very important.

 Employees should set the agenda and not the other way around and managers should do 10% of the talking and 90% of the listening.

-That makes people feel heard and helps spost problems and spread good ideas.
+That makes people feel heard and helps spot problems early, while also spreading good ideas.

-This is even more important with introvert employees, says Horowitz.
+This is even more important with introverted employees, says Horowitz.

 Peacetime VS Wartime CEO